Gulabo Sapera

-Gulabo Sapera (aka Gulabo or Dhanvantri; born 1973) is an Indian dancer from Rajasthan, India.
+Gulabo Sapera (a.k.a.
+Gulabo or Dhanvantri; born 1973) is an Indian dancer from Rajasthan, India.

 Personal life

 Gulabo was born in 1973 in the nomadic Kalbaliya community.
 She was the seventh child of her parents.
 Gulabo Sapera became a celebrity dancer later in life.

 In 2011, Gulabo featured in the reality television show Bigg Boss as contestant no. 12.
 On the show, she told the audience that she had been buried alive right after her birth, to be rescued by her mother and aunt.